litebird/litebird_sim/docs/source/simulations.rst

 High level interface
 --------------------

-The class :class:`.Simulation` has a powerfull high level interface that allows to quickly generate a scanning strategy allocate the observations, generate simulated timelines cointaing signal, noise and dipole, build maps, and save(read) the entire simulation object.
+The class :class:`.Simulation` has a powerful high level interface that allows to quickly generate a scanning strategy, allocate the observations, generate simulated timelines cointaing signal, noise and dipole, build maps, and save(read) the entire simulation object.
 The syntax is